MrBounty/HEG/README.md

 *Note: I use the Django template because I like it but the go and other one are good too.
 [Choose the one you prefer.](https://docs.gofiber.io/guide/templates/)* [Or learn more abour Django template](https://docs.djangoproject.com/en/5.0/ref/templates/language/)

 ## Authentification
 EdgeDB have a built-in authentification.
-You can use commun provider like Google, Github, Apple, email and more
+You can use commun provider like Google, Github, Apple, email and more.
+You can do it by defining 3 routes in out app:
+- ``

 [Learn more](https://docs.edgedb.com/guides/auth)